LumberChunker: Long-Form Narrative Document Segmentation

 1) Document i Paragraph Extraction

-Cleanly split the book into paragraphs and assign stable IDs (p1, p2, …).
+Cleanly split the book into paragraphs and assign stable IDs (ID:1, ID:2, …).
 This preserves the document’s natural discourse units and gives us safe candidate boundaries.

 Example: From a novel, we extract: